Exercise 34: Accessing Elements of Lists

 animals = ['bear', 'tiger', 'penguin', 'zebra'] bear = animals

 You take a list of animals, and then you get the first (1st) one using 0?!
 How does that work?
-Because of the way math works, Python start its lists at 0 rather than 1.
-It seems weird, but there's many advantages to this, even though it is mostly arbitrary.
+Because of the way math works, Python starts its lists at 0 rather than 1.
+It seems weird, but there are many advantages to this, even though it is mostly arbitrary.

 The best way to explain why is by showing you the difference between how you use numbers and how programmers use numbers.